 Transhumanism is an intellectual movement which is greatly influenced by science fiction and presents an idealistic point of view of what technology could do for humanity in the future, not what it can do; it's all hypothetical.
 It advocates for the transformation of the human condition by developing and making widely available sophisticated technologies to ”greatly enhance human intellect and physiology”.
 It talks about brain emulation, immortality, cryonics and mind uploading.
 All in all: a dream about that humans should melt together with machines and computers.

-In that connection it is worth reminding that these ideas now are fully in action, and implanted through internet, TV, mobile phones and social medias as for example Facebook (see my article Is Facebook as Matrix Machine?).
+In that connection it is worth reminding that these ideas now are fully in action, and implanted through internet, TV, mobile phones and social medias as for example Facebook (see my two articles on Facebook: Is Facebook as Matrix Machine?, and: The Return of The Sophists).
 Everyone is today more or less associated with screens instead of reality.

 In his book, The New Science of Psychedelics: At the Nexus of Culture, Consciousness, and Spirituality, David Jay Brown says: